SAML-Toolkits/php-saml/README.md

 }
 ```

-If the SLS endpoints receives a Logout Response, the response is
+If the SLS endpoints receives an Logout Request, the request is
-validated and the session is closed, but if a RelayState is
+validated, the session is closed and a Logout Response is sent
-provided a redirection take place.
+to the SLS endpoint of the idP.

 ```php
 // part of the processSLO method